 #6.
 Create a Missing Sock Hanger

-Why not make a place for those poor socks that are missing their “sole mate” with this fun creative project from Michaels.com?
-Fun, stylish and handy too.
+Why not make a place for those poor socks that are missing their “sole mate” with this fun creative project and instructions from Cricut?

 #7.
 A Hanging Drying Rack